talbii/very-bad-programming-language/README.md

 $ compile.sh [Filename] [Any additional arguments]
 ```

-notice how you don't need to write the filename :-).
+notice how you don't need to write the file extension :-).
 In the `[Any additional arguments]` sections, simply write any additional arguments to the compiler (for example: `$ compile.sh myfile Ofast v` which translates to: `$ gcc myfile.c -Ofast -v`).

 ## Compiling Manually